 Operads are tools well-suited to describe and classify additional algebraic structures on objects in symmetric monoidal categories.
-On the other hand they are a natural generalization of (enriched) categories allowing morphisms to have any finite number of inputs.
-Operads (in a more restrictive one-object way) were first defined by Peter May in $1972$ \cite{May72}.
-In his book he proved the well-known recognition principle.
-It roughly states that a topological space $X$ is equivalent to an $n$-fold loop space if a certain operad of little $n$-disks, defined earlier by Boardman and Vogt \cite{BV68}, acts on $X$.
-They have since appeared in various fields of mathematics and mathematical physics.
-The main aim of this thesis was to find a way to understand the mapping spaces between operads and specifically the space of derived maps $\RHom(E_n,E_m)$ between operads equivalent to little disk operads of different dimensions. \\ We will do this by translating the problem into the language of dendroidal spaces.
-These are contravariant functors from a certain category $\Omega$ of trees to the category of simplicial sets.
-This theory of dendroidal sets and spaces was introduced by Ieke Moerdijk and Ittay Weiss in \cite{MW07} (see also the PhD thesis \cite{W07} of Ittay Weiss) and further investigated by Cisinski-Moerdijk in a series of papers \cite{CM09,CM11,CM13}.
-Any two simplicially enriched operads $P$ and $Q$ determine dendroidal spaces $N_dP$ and $N_dQ$ and there is a map of derived mapping spaces from $\RHom(P,Q)$ to $\RHom(N_dP,N_dQ)$ which is a weak equivalence in the cases we are interested in. \\ Although derived mapping spaces have a natural description in the context of model categories we will mostly avoid this description and work with the model by Dwyer-Kan \cite{DK80b}.
-They construct a derived mapping space for every category $C$ together with a wide subcategory $W$ (whose morphisms play the role of weak equivalences).
+On the other hand they are a natural generalization of (enriched) categories allowing morphisms to have any finite number of sources.
+Operads (in a more restrictive one-object setting) were first defined by Peter May in \cite{May72}.
+Closely related notions can be seen in the earlier book by Boardman-Vogt \cite{BV68} and a specific operad emerged earlier still in the work of Stasheff \cite{Stash} and Sugawara \cite{Sug}.
+For a very readable survey and exposition see \cite[\S2]{Ada}.
+In his book, May proved the famous recognition principle which gives an ``operadic'' characterization of based spaces which are homotopy equivalent to some $n$-fold loop space.
+Operads have since appeared in various branches of mathematics and mathematical physics.
+The principal aim of this investigation was to find a way to understand spaces of maps between operads.
+The ``little disk'' operads are important examples and test cases. \\ We will do this by translating the problem into the language of dendroidal spaces.
+These are contravariant functors from a certain category $\Omega$ of trees to the category $\sSet$ of simplicial sets.
+The theory of dendroidal sets and dendroidal spaces was introduced by Ieke Moerdijk and Ittay Weiss in \cite{MW07} (see also \cite{W07}) and further investigated by Cisinski and Moerdijk in \cite{CM09,CM11,CM13}.
+A simplicially enriched operad $P$ determines a dendroidal space $N_dP$, known as the dendroidal nerve of $P$.
+There is a map of derived mapping spaces from $\RHom(P,Q)$ to $\RHom(N_dP,N_dQ)$ which is a weak equivalence in the cases we are interested in. \\ Although derived mapping spaces have a standard description in the context of model categories, we will mostly avoid this description and rely on the description due to Dwyer-Kan instead \cite{DK80b}.
+They construct derived mapping spaces for objects in any category $C$ equipped with a wide subcategory $W$ (whose morphisms play the role of weak equivalences).